Our Provincial Wide Zero Waste Resource Guides continue with the west coast of Canada. Here is the Zero Waste Guide: British Columbia

 The Community Cabbage – Local grocery stores donate unsellable food so that student volunteers from the University of Victoria can serve up a vegetarian meal in a community kitchen.
 Anyone can join in cooking, and in eating!

 West Coast Refill – A wide selection of refillable household cleaning and body care products.
-Also carries fundamental zero waste goods like bamboo toothbrushes, handkerchiefs and stainless steel containers!
+It also carries fundamental zero waste goods like bamboo toothbrushes, handkerchiefs and stainless steel containers!

 View this post on Instagram